umineko-project/umineko-scripting/story/ep1/vi/vietnamese_translation_notes.md

 - Thanks to HeavyHalblade for reviewing the `umi1_op.txt` part.
 - Thanks to [Lambdadelta Umineko](https://lambdadeltaumineko.blogspot.com) and the translation group [All For Manga](http://allformanga-group.blogspot.com) for inspiring the start of this project.
 - Thanks to [Umineko Project](https://umineko-project.org), [07th-Mod](https://07th-mod.com), and all translation groups and others who have contributed to the When They Cry franchise in general and Umineko in particular.
+- Thanks to translation tools like [Google Translate](https://translate.google.com) and [ChatGPT](https://chatgpt.com/) for their support in the translation process.
 - And a special thanks to [Ryukishi07 and 07th Expansion](https://07th-expansion.net) for creating Umineko.

 ## Vietnamese